|

 Hi, I was wondering if there is a way to leave a main navigation

-item of the select menu html highlighted when in that section.
+item of the menu on web highlighted when in that section.
 For example if I clicked on

 "Contact Us" and when I am on the contact us page, the "Contact us"